StimOMatic/StimOMatic/matlab/psychophysics-example/INSTALL.md

 This package has two components:
 1) Simple psychophysics toolbox script (Matlab) that displays stimuli conditional on commands received from the online analysis of StimOMatic.
-2) Python communication server that receives commands sent by Stimomatic.
+2) Python communication server that receives commands sent by StimOmatic.

 ## Requirements: ##
 These apply to the system where psychophysics toolbox should be used to display stimuli.